 People often confuse community management with social media marketing, without realizing there’s a big difference between these two terms.
 Sure, in both cases there is an obvious need to build a loyal community, communicate and engage with them, but over the time, brands’ needs expanded with a broad range of social media and technology in general.
 There are more possibilities, but also responsibilities.
 That’s why we could say community managers or CMs and basically an online version of brand ambassadors who use social media as a tool to communicate for a certain brand and become their public face.

-However, since the communication and social media campaigns became more complex, it lead to a new type of specialized marketing agencies whose prime focus was on all things digital.
+However, since the communication and social media campaigns became more complex, it leads to a new type of specialized marketing agencies whose prime focus was on all things digital.
 By increasing the scope of the job, brands divided the business on mainly strategic and tactical or operative.
 New responsibilities lead to new roles that needed to be filled among brands’ marketing teams and, therefore, people often assumed social media managers simply do everything CMs do, even though the two terms aren’t synonyms.

 So what exactly do community managers do?

 Long story short, CMs are focused on sharing the information, communicating with users, controlling the content on social media pages and profiles, as well as reporting back with feedback.
 We could almost say main part of their job is expanded customer support because they are here for any questions and inquiries that pop up on social media pages.
-CMs job is to maintain a positive relationship with the existing community, but also to use social media strategy to attract new customers and users.
+CMs job is to maintain a positive relationship with the existing community, but also to use a social media strategy to attract new customers and users.

 To simplify it even further, some of CM’s task include:

 - Informing an online community about the brand

 - Distributing original and interesting content (blog posts, videos, photos, gifs, articles…)